nobedee/web/README.md

 # web
 Repository for learning git and github.
 File created on GitHub remote repo.

+(start remote edit 1)
+Then conflict.

+Then committed locally after remote commit.
+Another edit on GitHub.
+Then another.
+Had to remove using "git rm --cached README.md"
+Then commit. and push to again to remote repo.
+When text below, then that was edit before pull example.